tdemin/docker-satellite/README.md

 This repo holds [Satellite](https://git.sr.ht/~gsthnz/satellite), a Project Gemini static file server software, Docker build recipe with GitHub Actions.

-The latest version tag is rebuilt daily at UTC 00:00 to ensure the latest dependencies / OS versions.
+The latest version tag is rebuilt weekly to ensure the latest dependencies / OS versions.

 You can pull the latest tagged version of Satellite: